 The program was funded by the CDBG grant, HOME grant, and LMIHA.
 It provided funds for moderate rehabilitation of owner-occupied homes for low and moderate income households.
 The deferred payment loan is interest-bearing with simple interest rates ranging from 0% to 4% annually for up to 10 years, and with a loan amount up to \$25.
 Generally, the loan is repaid at the time of sale or transfer of the property and is secured by a deed of trust on the property.
 This program was eliminated in February 2012; however, there are existing loans receivable.
-As of June 30, 2020, \$1,366 is outstanding, which is recorded in governmental activities in the government-wide financial statement.
+As of June 30, 2021, \$1,222 is outstanding and recorded as loans receivable: \$94 is recorded in the CDBG Fund, \$172 is recorded in the Home Grant Fund, and \$956 is recorded in the Low & Moderate Income Housing Asset Fund.